datanav/docs/best-practice.rst

 Preparation pipes
 =================

 The aggregated data residing in a global dataset often needs to be transformed and/or enriched before it can be delivered to targets.
 Transforming and enriching data to ready it for delivery is implemented through preparation pipes.
 Preparation pipes use the aggregated entities from global datasets to combine and narrow the data down to what is necessary/required by the recipient system.
 The filtering and relating of data are performed using the RDF types introduced earlier.
 Data can also be augmented performing hops to other datasets, for example a city-name can be fetched from a different dataset using the difi-postnummer.
-The goal is to have the data ready to be picked up by the output pipe.
+The goal is to have the data ready to be picked up by the outbound pipe.

 .. _best-practice-output-pipes:

-Output pipes
+Outbound pipes
 ============

-The output pipe is the input pipe counterpart.
-While the input pipe is used solely to import data into Sesam, the output pipe sole function is to export data out of Sesam.
-As mentioned in the Input pipe section, the focus of the input pipe will be on its source component/property, the output pipe, on the other end, will be built around its sink.
-Similarly, the output pipe will use a system to interface with external systems.
+The outbound pipe is the inbound pipe counterpart.
+While the inbound pipe is used solely to import data into Sesam, the outbound pipe sole function is to export data out of Sesam.
+As mentioned in the Inbound pipe section, the focus of the inbound pipe will be on its source component/property, the outbound pipe, on the other end, will be built around its sink.
+Similarly, the outbound pipe will use a system to interface with external systems.
 In turn the system will either access an embedded connector or an outside interface called a microservice.
 The function of the microservice, or the connector, is to interface at the API level with the external system.

 Tips for global datasets
 ------------------------